viamrobotics/docs/docs/modular-resources/create/_index.md

 Find the subtype API as defined in the relevant `components/<resource-name>/<resource-name>.py` or `services/<resource-name>/<resource-name>.py` file in the SDK.

-For example, the base subtype is defined in [<file>viam-python-sdk/src/viam/components/base/base.py</file>](https://github.com/viamrobotics/viam-python-sdk/blob/main/src/viam/components/base/base.py).
+- For example, the `base` component subtype is defined in [<file>viam-python-sdk/src/viam/components/base/base.py</file>](https://github.com/viamrobotics/viam-python-sdk/blob/main/src/viam/components/base/base.py).

 {{% /tab %}}
 {{% tab name="Go" %}}

 Find the subtype API as defined in the relevant `components/<resource-name>/<resource-name>.go` or `services/<resource-name>/<resource-name>.go` file in the RDK on Viam's GitHub.

-For example, the base subtype is defined in [<file>rdk/components/base/base.go</file>](https://github.com/viamrobotics/rdk/blob/main/components/base/base.go#L37).
+- For example, the `base` component subtype is defined in [<file>rdk/components/base/base.go</file>](https://github.com/viamrobotics/rdk/blob/main/components/base/base.go#L37).

 {{% /tab %}}
 {{< /tabs >}}